SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-plus.md

 The first service in the pipeline is Telegraf.
 Telegraf collects metrics from Nginx Plus.
 Note that we’re running Telegraf in each pod we want to collect metrics from as a sidecar deployment: i.e. Telegraf runs in the same pod as the containers it monitors.
 Telegraf uses the Nginx Plus input plugin to obtain metrics.
 (For simplicity, the diagram doesn’t show the input plugins.)
 The injection of the Telegraf sidecar container is done by the Telegraf Operator.
 We also have Fluentbit that collects logs written to standard out and forwards them to FluentD, which in turn sends all the logs and metrics data to a Sumo Logic HTTP Source.

 Configuring log and metric collection for the Nginx Plus App includes the following tasks:

-* Step 1: Collect Logs for Nginx Plus
+* Step 1: Collect Logs
-* Step 2: Collect Metrics for Nginx Plus
+* Step 2: Collect Metrics

 #### Step 1: Collect Logs for Nginx Plus in Kubernetes environment